-[ 21 January 2012; 6:30 pm; ] To celebrate the first anniversary of Darling Central, please join us at the Canberra Irish Club on Saturday for a FABULOUS festival of fashion.
+[ 21 January 2012 at 6:30 pm; ] To celebrate the first anniversary of Darling Central, please join us at the Canberra Irish Club on Saturday for a FABULOUS festival of fashion.

 - A fashion parade with guest MC the charming Captain Spitfire and featuring fashions for 2012 from Darling Central

 - Burlesque performances by Deb Delicious, Melina Fahrenheit and Miss Tiffany Blue

 [ 20 January 2012 to 22 January 2012. ]

 Canberra’s coming back to life and this weekend is it’s time to shine.

 What’s worth seeing and doing around town this weekend?